NamSingh/SmartWatch/README.md

 # SmartWatch
-A smartwatch designed for children
+A simple smartwatch designed for children